abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 But these would (implicitly) import the *whole* interface of the module (`M`), whereas in the above example, only the interface partition `:P` (TU \#1) is imported.
-This allows for finer grained control of what is imported and avoids uneeded dependencies on module units, which reduces the number of files that need to recompiled if an interface partition is modified.
+This allows for finer grained control of what is imported and avoids uneeded dependencies on module units, which reduces the number of files that need to be recompiled, if an interface partition is modified.

 Module and partition names can contain period characters.
 These period characters